- The Washington Times - Monday, February 16, 2026

-The cost of rent is dropping, and the Trump administration is taking credit for it, citing immigration policies that have halted the flood of illegal immigrants and forced out millions of people living in the United States illegally.
+The cost of rent is dropping, and the Trump administration is taking credit, citing immigration policies that have halted the flood of illegal immigrants and forced out millions of people living in the United States illegally.

-The latest data has been encouraging for renters, and, while Mr. Trump’s mass deportations are only part of the equation, experts say it is a factor.
+The latest data has been encouraging for renters.
+Although President Trump’s mass deportations are only part of the equation, experts say they are a factor.

-Trump administration officials say it is obvious that slashing the population by millions of illegal immigrants will lessen the demand for housing and make it more affordable.
+Trump administration officials say it is obvious that slashing the population by millions of illegal immigrants will reduce the demand for housing and make it more affordable.

 “If you have fewer people, fewer illegal aliens trying to buy homes, that means American citizens are finally going to be able to afford a home again,” Vice President J.D.
 Vance said in a speech in Allentown, Pennsylvania.
 “It’s very, very simple economics.”

 In Jacksonville, Florida, February rental prices declined 4.2% from last year’s rates.
-Rents fell 6.6% in Austin, Texas and by nearly 3% in Houston.
-Denver saw decreases in rent of nearly 5% from last year, while Phoenix experienced a 4% drop.
+Rents fell 6.6% in Austin, Texas, nearly 3% in Houston, nearly 5% in Denver and 4% in Phoenix.

-Real estate experts and economists say the drop in rent in these cities and others is caused by several factors, including hundreds of thousands of newly built apartment buildings that have hit the market, causing an oversupply.
+Real estate experts and economists say the declines in rental prices in these cities, and others, are caused by several factors, including hundreds of thousands of newly built apartment buildings hitting the market, creating an oversupply.

-They also point to a drop in demand, and part of it is potentially due to President Trump’s deportations and other policies that are reducing both legal and illegal immigration.
+They also point to a drop in demand, and part of it is potentially because of Mr. Trump’s deportations and other policies that are reducing both legal and illegal immigration.

-Homeland Security Secretary Kristi Noem said last month that nearly 3 million illegal aliens have left the U.S. “because of the Trump administration’s crackdown on illegal immigration.”
-The numbers include an estimated 2.2 million self-deportations and more than 675,000 deportations by border patrol officials.
-Illegal immigration into the United States is at a 55-year low following aggressive deterrence, including restarting construction of the border wall.
+Homeland Security Secretary Kristi Noem said last month that nearly 3 million illegal aliens had left the U.S. “because of the Trump administration’s crackdown on illegal immigration.”
+The numbers include an estimated 2.2 million self-deportations and more than 675,000 deportations by federal officials.
+Illegal immigration into the United States has reached a 55-year low after aggressive deterrence, including the renewed construction of the border wall.

-The housing vacancies due to Mr. Trump’s immigration policies are influencing the rental market in Houston, Texas, said Itziar Aguirre, senior director of market analytics for CoStar, a residential and commercial real estate data firm.
+The housing vacancies resulting from Mr. Trump’s immigration policies are influencing the rental market in Houston, said Itziar Aguirre, senior director of market analytics for CoStar, a residential and commercial real estate data firm.

 Ms. Agiurre said landlords are coping with suddenly empty apartments that were once rented by people who came to the United States illegally.